-Design for Scalability - An Update at http://www7b.software.ibm.com/wsdd/library/ techarticles/hvws/scalability.html infrastructure options and supporting hardware and software platforms that address these requirements.
-This update identifies current products and emerging trends that are most likely to improve the scalability of your e-business infrastructure.
+Design for Scalability - An Update at http://www7b.software.ibm.com/wsdd/library/ techarticles/hvws/scalabilitv.html

 This White paper is from the IBM High Volume Web Sites team.
 The White paper describes component selection and management techniques you can use to make your Web site ready to adapt to increasing traffic.
 These techniques are the product of IBM experiences while working with customers seeking to improve the performance and availability of some of the largest Web sites in the world.